das-projects/deepOCR/training/classification/README.md

 # Character classification

-The sample training script was made to train a character classification model with docTR.
+The sample training script was made to train a character classification model with deepOCR.

 ## Setup

-First, you need to install `doctr` (with pip, for instance)
+First, you need to install `deepOCR` (with pip, for instance)

 ```shell
 pip install -e . --upgrade